 Look at the remaining services - are you happy with what they offer?
 You may be using a service, but feel you don’t really need it.
 If you’re unsure, and assuming there are no penalties for cancelling and starting again, you could try going without the service for a month to judge how much value it’s really adding to your life.

 With the remaining items on your list, are there any cheaper options that would provide a similar service?
 If there are, consider whether or not you want to trial one to save money.

 What you need to do will depend on the type of subscription you have.
 If it’s a subscription set up through the App Store or Google Play Store, you should be able to cancel through your phone.
 See how to do it for:

 With any money you’re saving from reducing your subscriptions, what do you want to put it towards?
-Some ideas:
+For example, you may want to:

-Looking ahead, it could be worth doing this kind of subscription review once every 6 months to make sure you’re happy with where your money is going.
+Looking ahead, it could be worth reviewing your subscriptions every 6 months to make sure you’re happy with where your money is going.